Bellador/FlickrFrame/README.md

 The workspace or project folder will be established in the same directory as this script file.

+Have a look at the required and possible parameters that can be passed while initiating a FlickrFrame instance.
+For example, by default only Creative Commons Images are returned.

 API AUTHENTICATION:
 During the FlickrQuerier class invokation a (txt) file has to be provided which contains &lt;KEY> and &lt;SECRET> sections where the users personal authenticatoin details are contained.
 E.g.

 ---